More Russian military police arrive in Syria under peace deal with Turkey

 Turkey hosts some 3.6 million refugees who fled the eight-year-old war in Syria and plans to settle up to two million refugees in a "safe zone" on the Syrian side of the border.

-Next Tuesday, under the terms of the deal reached in Sochi, Russian and Turkish forces will start to patrol a 10-km (6-mile) strip of land in northeast Syria where U.S. troops had been deployed for years along with their former Kurdish allies.
+Next Tuesday, under the terms of the deal reached by Erdogan and Putin, Russian and Turkish forces will start to patrol a 10-km strip of land in northeast Syria where U.S. troops had been deployed for years alongside their former Kurdish allies.

-The arrival of the Russian police marks a shift in the regional balance of power just two weeks after Trump began pulling out U.S. forces, a move criticised in Washington and elsewhere as a betrayal of the Americans' former Kurdish allies.

 Turkey's military operation has been widely condemned by its NATO allies, which said it was causing a fresh humanitarian crisis in Syria's eight-year conflict and could let Islamic State prisoners held by the YPG escape and regroup.

-The situation in Syria is expected to be discussed by NATO defence ministers meeting in Brussels on Friday.
-The U.S. and Turkish ministers are among those attending.

-(Reporting by Andrey Kuzmin in Moscow and Ali Kucukgocmen; Writing by Daren Butler; Editing by Gareth Jones)
+(Reporting by Ece Toksabay and Orhan Coskun in Ankara, Andrey Kuzmin in Moscow, Ali Kucukgocmen in Istanbul, Stephanie Nebehay in Geneva; Writing by Daren Butler; Editing by Gareth Jones)